GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 Within 30 days of implementation, our average actual success rate increased to 74%, and with a daily high as high as much 84%.
 These numbers will continue to climb by using continuous discovery and human-centered design techniques.
 As you can see, not only does this improve the public’s experience of login.gov, but also has serious business impact - making our product more attractive to partners, and reducing our costs to proof users.

-_Note: Actual is the percent of successfully proofed users who actually start the proofing process and complete all steps._
+_&#42; Note: Actual is the percent of successfully proofed users who actually start the proofing process and complete all steps._

 ## And we’re just getting started